Get

 4. They Simply Love the ” Fresh Rain” Smell

-Canines have an incredible olfactory sense due to the fact that they possess over 300 million scent receptors in comparison to humans’ 5 to 6 million.
-So as a result, the strength of a dog’s sense of smell is estimated to be anywhere from 50,000 or more than that of humans.
+Canines have an incredible olfactory sense because they possess over 300 million scent receptors, compared to humans’ 5 to 6 million.
+As a result, the strength of a dog’s sense of smell is estimated to be anywhere from 50,000 more powerful than that of humans.

-The strength and movement of a scent can be affected by rain, strong winds, and other physical objects.
-After a rainstorm passes, your pup might want to stay outside to experience all the alterations in the air’s aromatic qualities (like some people do).
+Rain, strong winds, and other physical objects can affect the strength and movement of a scent.
+After a rainstorm passes, your pup might want to stay outside to experience all the alterations in the air’s aromatic qualities.

 5. The Dog Isn’t Feeling Well

-Believe it or not, staying out in the rain may also be because of an injury or a medical issue and your dog feels more comfortable out in cooler or wet weather.
-For example, if your dog is having issues with skin irritation they may opt for spending time outdoors where they can roll around on the grass to soothe themselves until they feel up to returning indoors – this means even when it’s raining.
-A dog suffering from gastrointestinal issues may also feel more comfort being outside in cooler weather that’s more humid than the inside of your home.
-And if you think a medical problem could be the reason your dog stayed out in the rain for so long, it would be wise to contact your vet and get them to do an examination.
+Believe it or not, staying out in the rain may also be because of an injury or a medical issue, and your dog may feel more comfortable in cooler or wet weather.
+For example, if your dog is having issues with skin irritation they may want to spend time outdoors where they can roll around on the grass to soothe themselves until they feel up to returning indoors.

 sick australian shepherd dog lying on grass